-We still call almost every day.
+We still call almost every single day.
 Some days, our talks are epic, but sometimes you just don’t have anything to talk about.
 When that happens, I get insecure.
-Why isn’t it easier to do meaningful things together.
+Why isn’t it easier to do meaningful little things together.

 LDR sexuality – I’m not really into sexting and video chat sex

 I don’t want him to think I don’t want him because I do.
 I fantasize about him a lot.
 But I guess I’m just not the sexting type and don’t feel like sending nudes.
 I know he’s into it.
 Tried it once, didn’t really work.
 I prefer the real thing, but that’s hard when we’re apart.
 I explained how I feel and had to talk for ages to make him understand it’s not about him, I just don’t like sexting.